-All the monitoring information automatically collected by simmer for the arrivals (BH and FH packets) can be retrieved as a data frame using the get\mon\arrivals() method.
-This enables further analysis and visualization in only a few lines of code using the dplyr (https:// CRAN.R-project.org/package=dplyr, accessed on Feb.
-2018) and ggplot (https://CRAN.R-project. org/package=ggplot2, accessed on Feb.
-2018).} packages.
+All the monitoring information automatically collected by simmer for the arrivals (BH and FH packets) can be retrieved as a data frame using the get_mon_arrivals() method.
+This enables further analysis and visualization in only a few lines of code using the dplyr8 and ggplot9 packages.